rremple/intervalidus/readme.md

 | \        | a \ b | Difference           | A shape with intervals from A that are not in B.  |
 | △        | a △ b | Symmetric Difference | A shape with intervals from A or B, but not both. |
 | ≡        | a ≡ b | Equivalence          | Proves two shapes are logically identical.        |

+Like `DataMonoid` and `DataMulti`, `IntervalShape` also provides a `flattenDimension` which does a `collapseDimension` where intersecting regions in the lower dimension are coalesced.

 For example, imagine you are managing a 4D building schedule where the dimensions are the day of the week, the time, the floor, and the room number.
 The following shows how restricted zones and regular maintenance windows can be